How to Use This Guide

 ...

-.
+The default file result is a file named conda-linux-64.lock.
 This lockfile can then be copied into an image and used from within the image.

 mamba create -n my-locked-env --file conda-linux-64.lock